 The plant grows up to two meters tall and can survive in altitudes of almost 4,000 meters.
 It’s a very hardy species, adaptable to arid environments, low temperatures, high salinity, and other extreme conditions.

 Of the approximately 120 identified varieties of quinoa, the most commoditized include the white, red, and black quinoa.
 In Bolivia, you can find what is arguably the finest variety of them all: quinoa real.

 It is a very versatile food that goes perfectly with any dish.
 You can use it in lieu of rice, for instance.
 It can be used to make everything from pancakes and pilafs to pizza crusts, in addition to a myriad of desserts, salads, and soups.

-Quinoa flour is an ingredient in various breads, biscuits, and other processed products, while starch made from quinoa has become an industrial favorite.
+Quinoa flour is an ingredient in various bread, biscuits, and other processed products, while starch made from quinoa has become an industrial favorite.
 Quinoa recipes are much in demand nowadays.

 Canada, Denmark, Italy, India, Morocco, Netherlands, and the UAE are just among many nations now in various stages of quinoa production.

-Still, the centre of the industry is in Bolivia and Peru, and the two countries are involved in a bitter rivalry over quinoa supremacy.
+Still, the center of the industry is in Bolivia and Peru, and the two countries are involved in a bitter rivalry over quinoa supremacy.

 Incas were the first to discover the nourishing utility of the quinoa plant as early as three millennia ago.
 To them, it was the ‘mother seed,’ a germ of divine provenance.